unoplatform/uno/doc/articles/howto-consume-webservices.md

     }
     ```

-    There is a bit more going on in this method, but if follows a familiar pattern.
+    There is a bit more going on in this method, but it follows a familiar pattern.
 If we have a **selectedBreed**, we set the **IsBusy** property and then use the **ImageApi** to retrieve a collection of images for the breed.
 If we find any (some breeds don't have images... you would show a message in a production app), we just grab the first image that is returned.
 We then call the **FavoritesApi** to add the image.
 We then check the **response** value and, if successful, use the ID that was returned via the **response** to retrieve the new **Favorite**.
 We then insert the favorite at the beginning of our **Favorites** collection.

     You should notice the use of the `.ConfigureAwait(false)` code throughout to ensure the UI is not blocked.
-You will also notice the use of the **DispatchAsync** helper to ensure the **CollectionChanged** event raised by the insertion is raised on the UI thread so the control so any bound control updates correctly.
+You will also notice the use of the **DispatchAsync** helper to ensure the **CollectionChanged** event raised by the insertion is raised on the UI thread so any bound control updates correctly.

 1. Finally, to add support for deleting a favorite, locate the **// Insert AddFavorite below here** comment and replace it with the following code: